-- Heka will track and document all follow-up correspondence with attendees, including progress data regarding entry into the cannabis industry. - In its first full year of operation, Heka will set a goal of posting at least half of its employment advertisements in The Berkshire Eagle and The Republican.
+- In its first full year of operation, Heka will set a goal of posting at least half of its employment advertisements in The Berkshire Eagle and The Republican.
 Heka will track the number of advertisements posted, the number of applications received as a result of such advertisements, and the number of respondent applicants successfully hired.
-Heka will use this tracking system to measure whether it has met its goal of recruiting 25% of all potential candidates from areas of disproportionate impact.
+Heka will use this tracking system to measure whether it has met its goal of recruiting 40% of all potential candidates from demographics designated by the Commission. - Heka will participate in at least two (2) job fairs.
+Heka will track and record contacts made at the job fairs and follow-up within one month of the job fair.